 If all your dishes aren’t ready at the same time, you can also use coolers without the ice to keep food warm.
 Just be sure to protect the plastic from melting with plenty of pot holders!

 Actually, there’s an awesome hack for that – simply wrap a wet towel around each beer, and pop them in the fridge.
 They’ll be ice cold in about 15 minutes!

 Give kids their own table with a creative DIY Kraft Paper Table Runner they can draw on and color to keep them entertained during dinner!

-From Dawn Nicole Designs
+Photo Credit + Inspiration: Dawn Nicole Designs

 Set up a leftover station to send your guests home with their favorite holiday foods in style with these super cute and creative free printables!